Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 Light reflected at 90 degrees was detected by a Hamamatsu S1226-8BQ reference photodiode installed in a custom support inside a 1" diameter tube, at a distance roughly the same as the distance between the beam splitter and the HRPPD window.

-Light passing through was detected by either an HRPPD during the measurements (as shown in the picture) or by a NIST traceable Newport 818-UV-DB photodiode for calibration purposes.
-According to the factory test report, the photodiode responsivity was equal to \{1.6864E-1 A/W at 390~nm and 1.7957E-1 A/W at 400~nm\} in a configuration without an external OD3 filter and \{4.0227E-4 A/W at 390~nm and 4.2081E-4 A/W at 400~nm\} with the filter installed.
+Transmitted light was detected by either an HRPPD during the measurements (as shown in the picture) or by a NIST traceable Newport 818-UV-DB photodiode for calibration purposes.
+According to the factory test report, the photodiode responsivity was 1.6864E-1 A/W at 390~nm and 1.7957E-1 A/W at 400~nm in a configuration without an external OD3 filter and 4.0227E-4 A/W at 390~nm and 4.2081E-4 A/W at 400~nm with the filter installed.
 The uncertainty of this calibration is supposed to be 1.65\% at the wavelength of interest (398.6~nm, see section \ref{sec:laser} below).
-After a simple linear interpolation, conversion to quantum efficiency units, and error propagation, we obtain a QE of the Newport photodiode at 398.6~nm to be equal to 55.4 $\pm$ 0.9 \%, and the attenuation factor of the factory OD3 filter at this wavelength equal to 426 $\pm$ 10.
+After a simple linear interpolation, conversion to quantum efficiency units, and error propagation, we obtain a QE of the Newport photodiode at 398.6~nm to be equal to 55.4 $\pm$ 0.9~\%, and the attenuation factor of the factory OD3 filter at this wavelength equal to 426 $\pm$ 10.

-None of the elements shown in Figure \ref{fig:4} was either changed or moved between PDE and QE measurements.
+All elements shown in Figure \ref{fig:4} remain unaltered, except the ND filter between PDE and QE measurements.
 In particular, we used the same fiber, diaphragm diameter setting, and XYZ-coordinates of the optical head.
 For calibration, either an ND filter or a Newport photodiode was mounted downstream of the beam splitter as explained in the subsequent sections.